besport/ocaml-node/README.md

 ## What is ocaml-node?

-ocaml-node is a binding to node in OCaml written with [gen_js_api](https://github.com/LexiFi/gen_js_api).
-It will let you use its functions directly in ocaml
+ocaml-node is a binding to NodeJS Core in OCaml written with [gen_js_api](https://github.com/LexiFi/gen_js_api).
+It will let you use its functions directly in OCaml.

 ## How to install?